brown-band/website/pages/scripts/1987-1988/fall/harvard.md

 :sd[Band marches off to "Ever True."
 Hah, hah, yuk, yuk.]

-:script-note[This Parents' Weekend exercise in spectacle featured a loss on the team's part, thus dashing our hopes for the league championship.
+::script-note[This Parents' Weekend exercise in spectacle featured a loss on the team's part, thus dashing our hopes for the league championship.
 (Buttheads.)
 But we did have a good time playing with all the gizmos in the limousines.]